Sound tech basics for DJs

 It also has different connectors on each end, which means multiple XLRs can be daisy-chained to produce a single longer cable.
 The upper ‘female’ connector with the button plugs into outputs, and the lower ‘male’ connector plugs into inputs.

 XLR cables are expensive, but good quality cables are worth it for their reliability.
-Bad quality connectors are typically made of aluminium and feel light or hollow in the hand, whereas good quality connectors feel more solid and are made of steel.
+Bad quality connectors typically feel light or hollow in the hand, whereas good quality connectors feel more solid and are made with tougher materials.
 The above connectors are the good kind - the XLR standard was designed by Neutrik and their plugs are still generally thought to be the best.

 6.35mm (1/4”)